 For faster payment, we recommend submitting claims electronically.
 Electronic submission ensures that claims are complete and reduces the turnaround time by two business days.

 Want to sign up for electronic claim submission?
-Contact your billing vendor for more information (See electronic claim submission for payer ID).
+Contact your billing vendor for more information (See question 9 for information on electronic claim submissions).

 Grant Use Policy